 - Can we use groundwater sustainably?

 This micro-credential focuses on these questions to develop knowledge of groundwater systems.
-The microcredential is designed for people who have undergraduate-level scientific literacy and numeracy skills and are interested in advancing their understanding of groundwater systems.
+It is designed for people who have undergraduate-level scientific literacy and numeracy skills and are interested in advancing their understanding of groundwater systems.

 Topics covered include the geological setting of groundwater